airbytehq/airbyte/docs/career-and-open-positions/senior-software-engineer.md

 You will spend your time solving one of the most complex and unsolved problem with data: Access.
 We're on a mission to allow anyone to access data, wherever it is, and make it available into the system of their choice.

-We work hard, we rest hard, and we are passionate about data, open source, our community and scale!
+We are passionate about data, open source, our community and scale!

 We love Java, Python, Node, K8s, Docker... but in the end, it doesn't matter: we just want to build the best product.